Eggplant Moussaka

 Eggplant moussaka in a baking dish garnished with fresh parsley.

-• Reheat in the oven: To reheat the moussaka, place it in an oven-safe dish and cover it with foil.
+Allow the moussaka to cool completely, then store it in an airtight container in the refrigerator for up to 4 days.
+To reheat the moussaka, place it in an oven-safe dish and cover it with foil.
 Bake at 350°F for 20-30 minutes, or until heated through.
 You can also reheat individual portions in the microwave.

-Can I freeze Eggplant Moussaka?
+Can I freeze eggplant moussaka?

 Can you make moussaka ahead of time?